JoaquimDmt/JAVA-TextRPG/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+# Text RPG in Java

+Try it, you'll see it ;)
+A game can last between 5 and 10 minutes.
+Will you put an end to the reign of the Evil Emperor ?

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders :

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `dist`: the folder to run class files

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).